 Michael Walsh (he/him)

-Secretary, Board of Trustees
+Secretary and Interim Chair, Board of Trustees

 I am a public health professional and since 2014 I have been employed as an Epidemiologist in the Planning, Funding and Health Outcomes unit across both Auckland and Waitemata District Health Boards.
 Previously I have held roles within the public health units of Waikato District Health Board and Canterbury District Health Board.
 I have a real passion and enthusiasm in the area of children’s health and believe that every child should have the best start to life.
 I hold a Master’s Degree in Public Health from the University of Otago.
 I have presented my work in the areas of sexually transmitted infections, female infertility and children’s health at international conferences and also published in peer reviewed academic journals.
 I am excited to be provided with an opportunity to contribute to Women’s Health Action.